Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat choking

-Image Credit: Santa3, Pixabay
+Image by: Santa3, Pixabay

 3. Check Your Cat’s Mouth for Obstructions

 Open your cat’s mouth to see if you can see what’s obstructing its airway.
-If it’s difficult for you to see, use a flashlight.
+If it is difficult for you to see, use a flashlight.
 You can also sweep the mouth with your finger to determine if you can feel any objects in your cat’s mouth.
 Do this gently because you don’t want to accidentally lodge any obstructions down the throat.

 If you can see an object at the back of the throat that looks easy to retrieve, use a pair of tweezers to quickly extract it.
 Never use your fingers because you can end up pushing the object further down the throat.